03 December, 2025

-Things can change fast in the business world, especially for SMEs and growing startups.
-Whether shake-ups are caused by opportunities or challenges, newer and smaller companies often find themselves under the greatest pressure to adapt quickest.
-Needing to change registered office addresses is a common scenario during periods of upheaval.
+Things can change fast in the business world, especially for startups and small businesses, and having to change their registered office address is a common scenario for companies at this stage of their growth.

 How to change your registered company address

 In practice, there are countless reasons why business owners might need to know how to change registered office addresses.
 This applies equally to both your physical trading premises and to your publicly logged contact information.
-Depending on your setup, this might point to your real-world base of operations or something like a virtual mailbox address - we’ll cover these in more detail a little further on.
+Depending on your setup, this might point to your real-world base of operations or something like a virtual mailbox address (you can check out our extensive guide on the best virtual mailbox services to compare the best solutions for managing your post).

-On the surface of things, the actual process of changing company addresses isn’t a particularly difficult one.
-However, while the inevitable form-filling is a relatively straightforward bit of business admin, there are a few other considerations worth taking into account when looking to change your registered company address.
+Although the actual process of changing company addresses isn’t particularly difficult, there are a few other considerations worth taking into account when looking to change your registered company address.

 The basics: Companies House registration

-Do bear in mind that, due to legal trading requirements, the contact address you log with Companies House will become publicly available as soon as it’s formally registered.
+It’s important to understand that the address you use to register your business with Companies House will be made available on the public register.
 This can create a potential privacy issue if you’re running a business from home, or from any other remote location that you’d prefer to be kept out of the public domain.

 Easy mail handling at a virtual business address

-There are numerous options for mail handling available cheaply: you can either use a very basic service where you travel to collect any received post yourself at the virtual office address or offload some of the additional admin by having it scanned and/or forwarded to you at another private location by the virtual office provider.
+There are a few options for mail handling available: you can either use a very basic service where you travel to collect post from the virtual office address provider, have the received mail scanned, digitised and uploaded to an online portal, and/or have the mail forwarded to a location of your choice.

-Here are a few scenarios where it makes sense to change a company address:
+Here are a few scenarios where it makes sense to change a company's address:

 • The office is moving within the same UK jurisdiction.